-Students who are home ill for more than one day may be requested to complete homework.
+Students who are home ill for more than one day may be requested to complete homework and/or missing classwork.
 This information will be given to you at the same time that you report your child's absence.
 The teachers will be notified and the homework assignments can be picked up in the school office on that day at the end of the school day.